Christina is a stay-at-home mom of three unique girls, two of whom were lucky to have the support of solid math teachers during remote learning.

 Her mom had never given her kids a formal math program, but found that she had everything she needed to start.
 She followed the instructions that this new learning academy suggested; starting with the initial assessment.

-Many other paid math programs charge for the initial exam, but Elephant Learning provides it free when a student signs on.
+Many other paid math programs charge extra for the initial exam, but Elephant Learning provides it as part of the program when a student signs on.
 The exam doesn’t feel like an exam at all; more like playing Angry Birds with math problems.

 The initial assessment uncovers the student’s current math level so the AI of the platform can pose appropriate questions.